jonjamz/blaze-tabs/README.md

   <!-- Use `name` to add a custom class to the outer container -->
   {{#basicTabs name="" tabs=tabs}}
     <!--
-      Note:

-      Each tabbed section is wrapped in a blank <div>.
+      Wrap each tabbed section in a blank `<div></div>`.
-      These sections correspond with the order of the tabs you specified.
+      Sections must correspond with the order of the tabs you specified.
     -->
     <div>
       <h2>People</h2>